aiven/terraform-provider-aiven/docs/resources/organization_group_project.md

 page_title: "aiven_organization_group_project Resource - terraform-provider-aiven"
 subcategory: ""
 description: |-
-  Creates and manages an organization group project relations in Aiven.
+  Adds and manages a group of users as members of a project.
 Please note that this resource is in beta and may change without notice.
 To use this resource, please set the PROVIDERAIVENENABLE_BETA environment variable.
 ---

 # aiven_organization_group_project (Resource)

-Creates and manages an organization group project relations in Aiven.
+Adds and manages a group of users as members of a project.
 Please note that this resource is in beta and may change without notice.
 To use this resource, please set the PROVIDER_AIVEN_ENABLE_BETA environment variable.